FateOce/JavaScript/README.md

 # JavaScript
-This JavaScript project is to learn the basics of JavaScript.
+This JavaScript project my progress on learning the basics of JavaScript.